Alloy Wheel Repair vs Remanufacture: Understanding the Best Option for Your Wheels

 Alloy Wheel Remanufacture

-Remanufacturing is a more comprehensive process, often used when wheels have sustained significant damage or when a complete refresh is desired.
+Alloy wheel remanufacturing is a more comprehensive process, often used when wheels have sustained significant damage or when a complete refresh is desired.

 What’s Involved in Remanufacture?